blog-image

 Latest News

-Kieran Quinn, Director in the Private Client and Commercial Department of PA Duffy & Co.
-Solicitors recently acted (instructing Wayne Atchison in the Lands Tribunal of NTH Retail Limited v MPS Retail Limited [BT/22&23/2023].
+Kieran Quinn, Director in the Private Client Department of PA Duffy & Co.
+Solicitors in Dungannon and Belfast recently acted instructing Wayne Atchison in the Lands Tribunal of NTH Retail Limited v MPS Retail Limited [BT/22&23/2023].

 The Judgment sets out important legal guidance on the law relating to the termination of a commercial tenancy agreement.